 Promoting innovative research in media studies

-NECSUS is an international, double blind peer-reviewed journal of media studies initiated by NECS (European Network for Cinema and Media Studies) and published by Amsterdam University Press.
+NECSUS is an international, double blind peer-reviewed journal of media studies initiated and published by NECS (European Network for Cinema and Media Studies).
 The journal is multidisciplinary and strives to bring together the best work in the field of media studies across the humanities and social sciences.
 We aim to publish research that matters and that improves the understanding of media and culture inside and outside the academic community.

 Each volume features diverse contributions, a special thematic section, and review sections that cover books, festivals, and exhibits.
 NECSUS is targeted to a broad readership of researchers, lecturers, and students and is offered as a biannual open access journal.

 Focusing on cinema, television, and new media